maotig/fresh-tomaotes/README.md

 The top level program is entertainment_center.py.

-Run python entertainment_center.py, the application will generate fresh_tomatoes.html with a list of my favorite movies and run a webbrowser pointing to that page.
+Run python entertainment_center.py, the application will generate fresh_tomatoes.html with a list of my favorite movies and will run a web browser pointing to that page.

 ## Execution